-Creating family limited partnerships (FLP) can be a great asset protection strategy for business-owning clients when it's time to hand down that business to younger generations.
+Creating family limited partnerships (FLP) can be a great asset protection strategy for business-owning clients when it's time to hand down the business to younger generations.
 Doing so can reduce gift and estate taxes.

-How It Works
+How it Works

 An FLP is typically established by a married couple who own a business or securities expected to rise in value over time.
 They wish to pass these assets to their children without incurring a large tax burden on their estate.
 In creating the FLP, the couple acts as general partners and "gifts" limited partner interests to their children.
 In doing so, these gifts are removed from the couple's estate for estate-tax purposes, even though the couple keeps control over the assets.

 IRS rules say a "partnership" must serve a legitimate business interest.
-But attorneys have argued that the definition of partnership is wide enough to encompass family involvement in investment decisions related to a security portfolio.
+However, attorneys have argued that the definition of partnership is wide enough to encompass family involvement in investment decisions related to a security portfolio.

 Language in the current tax code supports discounts for lack of control and marketability.
 But the law doesn't lay down the degree of acceptable discounts, and disagreements between taxpayers and the IRS over the amount often wind up in Tax Court.